Burbigo/react-mui-hoc/ScrollToTop/README.md

-# WithViewCheck HOC
+# ScrollToTop HOC

-A HOC implemented with MUI for scroll to the top of the document.
+A HOC implemented with MUI for scroll to the top of the selected anchor.

 ## Usage
-// When the user clicks on the element, page scrolls to the top.
+For proper work of this HOC in your app follow the next steps:
+- Add `your_id` to the DOM element that you want to be in focus.
+- Add `your_id` to the url according the pattern `http://your_site_url#your_id`.
+It could be implemented with React Router (e.g. `history.push(${pathname}#${youd_id}`).

 ## Example
-// Wrap parent container in our HOC as high as possible.
+Add ScrollToTop component as upper as possible in your application structure.
 ```js
 import React, {Component} from 'react';
 import ScrollToTop from 'hoc/ScrollToTop';